 - And how is it that there are two Lords identified as Saviors in the New Testament?

-Are there two Lords in Psalm 110:1?
+Who are the two Lords in Psalm 110:1?

 The first occurrence of the word “LORD” in Psalm 110:1 represents a Spiritual transgression of Biblical proportions.